Nacelle: Design considerations

-The primary design issue with aircraft-mounted nacelles is streamlining to minimize drag so nacelles are mounted on slender pylons.
-This can cause issues with routing the necessary conduits required for the equipment mounted within the nacelle to connect to the aircraft through such a narrow space.
-This is especially a concern with nacelles housing engines, as the fuel lines and control lines for multiple engine functions must all go through the pylon.
+The primary design issue with aircraft-mounted nacelles is streamlining to minimise drag so nacelles are mounted on slender pylons.
+This can cause issues with directing the needed conduits mounted within the nacelle to connect to the aircraft through such a narrow space.
+This is especially concerning with nacelles containing engines, as the fuel lines and control for multiple engine functions must all go through the pylons.

 It is often necessary for nacelles to be asymmetrical, but aircraft designers try to keep asymmetrical elements to a minimum to reduce operator maintenance costs associated with having two sets of parts for either side of the aircraft.